-Visa Italy and Residence permit non-marital cohabitation, Civil Partnerships Italy, Binational couples or unmarried partners
+Visa Italy or citizen no EU and Residence permit non-marital cohabitation, Civil Partnerships Italy, Binational couples or unmarried partners

 Non-marital cohabitation is when two people in a relationship live in the same home without being legally married.
 The important recognition of the right to residence permit for cohabitation with an Italian citizen was obtained thanks to the determination of the attorneys Irene Damiani and Anna Sagone, of the Damiani&Damiani law firm with offices in Palermo, Rome and Turin, Italy, in Barcelona, Spain, and in Istanbul Turkey, Athens in Greece, who requested and obtained that the Police Headquarters of Turin grant a residence permit to their client, a non-EU citizen cohabiting with an Italian citizen.